dumcep/DentChart/README.md

 ## 🏗 Architecture Note: Live Demo vs. Production

-* **Live Demo (Vercel):** The publicly accessible version is configured to use local state and mock data.
-This allows guests to freely explore all features, interact with the charting tools, and add/remove schedules without requiring user authentication or modifying a live production database.
+* **Live Demo (Vercel):** The publicly accessible version is configured for client-side interaction using local browser storage and mock data.
+A Next.js middleware simulates the authentication flow by managing a session token locally, allowing guests to freely explore all features, interact with the charting tools, and manage schedules without modifying a live database.
+Data in this environment is ephemeral.
-* **Production Version:** The original, fully deployed application relies on a working backend hosted on **Supabase**, utilizing its PostgreSQL database and authentication services for secure, persistent data storage across multiple clinic users.
+* **Production Version (Supabase):** The original, fully deployed application relies on Supabase as a Backend-as-a-Service, backed by a relational PostgreSQL database.
+  * **Multi-Tenant Architecture & RLS:** It utilizes a multi-tenant data model where records (patients, treatments, schedules) are stored centrally but isolated using PostgreSQL **Row Level Security (RLS)**.
+Each doctor's access is restricted via a `medic_id` foreign key.
+  * **Authentication Middleware:** Supabase handles secure credential management, issuing a JWT upon login.
+Next.js middleware validates this JWT to protect routes and maintain the server-client session securely.
+  * **Complex State Storage:** The intricate state of the interactive SVG odontograms is serialized and stored using PostgreSQL's `JSONB` format, linked directly to the patient profile and the presiding dentist.

 ---